Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

 - Call for free advice and to start a claim.

-If you have suffered a personal injury at work, and want to make a personal injury claim against a company that has ceased trading, or gone into liquidation, then the process of making a claim is quite complex.
+If you have suffered a personal injury at work, and want to make a personal injury claim against a dissolved company, or on which has gone into liquidation, then the process of making a claim is quite complex.
 It should also be noted that the chances of making a successful claim against a defunct company are lower.

 We discuss the steps you should take to ensure that you have the highest possible chance of making a successful claim for personal injury compensation, what you can claim for in the form of damages, and how much you might likely receive as a compensation payout for specific types of injuries.